 Remover of Obstacles

-Even though he is known as the “Remover of Obstacles” it is not as if he simply rides in and clears away external roadblocks.
+Even though he is also known as the “Remover of Obstacles” it is not as if he simply rides in and clears away external roadblocks.

-Bring Ganesha Into Your Life
+How Can You Bring Ganesha Into Your Life?

 How can I change my perspective of this obstacle?

 What do I need to do to feel more steady and grounded?